 Emotions are said to be the interface between an organism and its environment, mediating the ever-changing contexts and the behavioral responses of the organism (Scherer, 1984).
 In humans, emotions play a vital role in coordinating social interactions (Gilbert, 2004; Parrott, 2019), both signaling to ourselves how we feel about the experiences (Lazarus, 1994) and signaling our inner world to others (Van Kleef, 2009).
 The social emotions of shame and guilt have been linked to morality (Dempsey, 2017; Gilbert, 2003; Parrott, 2019; Teroni & Bruun, 2011) yet the theoretical explanations for distinguishing between the two emotional states are still in debate (Dempsey, 2017; Miceli & Castelfranchi, 2018).

+The public-private distinction

 One of the many propositions is the distinction made between private and public emotions.
-In the eyes of Plato and Aristotle, individuals tend to feel shame when faced with the possibility of worse reputation, discredit, or disgrace, whereas individuals tend to feel guilt when they have committed a wrongful act (Plato, Hamilton, Cairns, & Jowett, 1997; Aristotle, 1941).
+In the eyes of Plato and Aristotle, individuals tend to feel shame when faced with the possibility of a worse reputation, discredit, or disgrace, whereas individuals tend to feel guilt when they have committed a wrongful act (Aristotle, ca, 350 B.C.E./1941; Plato, ca, 405 B.C.E./1997).
 Thus, public exposure is more strongly associated with shame than with guilt.
 This distinction was also noticed by Darwin, who referred to the association between the shame felt over norm violations and judgments by the fellow man (Darwin, 2008).

 In this line of reasoning, shame is regarded as a moral emotion experienced when one’s faults are made public under others’ scrutiny and judgement.
 On the other hand, guilt is considered an emotion rooted primarily in self-directed negative evaluation and criticism (Combs, Campbell, Jackson, & Smith, 2010).
 Unlike shame, which involves the discrepancy between the self and the social ideal self, guilt is primarily focused on the self’s moral conduct (Higgins, 1987).
-That is, in the case of shame, individuals perceive the self from others’ perspective and expectations, whereas the guilty individual refers to their own standpoint or agency.
+That is, in the case of shame, individuals perceive the self from others’ perspectives and expectations, whereas the guilty individual refers to their own standpoint or agency.
 It should be noted that this presence of the “other” could be actual, presumed, or imagined (Ausubel, 1955).
 Thus, shame is not solely dependent on an actual “other” explicitly exposing a transgression.
 Rather, it depends on whether or not an individual senses that there is a discrepancy between the present, and the social ideal self—the latter of which is formed based on others’ expectations of us (Cooley, 1964).
-Put simply, it is the recognition of an other’s dissatisfaction—presumed or otherwise—that causes the experience of shame (Ausubel, 1955; Higgins, 1987).
+Put simply, it is the recognition of another’s dissatisfaction—presumed or otherwise—that causes the experience of shame (Ausubel, 1955; Higgins, 1987).

 Humans evolved in social groups with status structures, where the fitness of the individual depends on their position in the group and the relations with their conspecifics.
 Shame and guilt can thus be distinguished by their function in solving the re-occurring adaptive problems in social lives.

 Shame and guilt address two different kinds of challenges and originate from two distinct social motives.
-Shame is associated with being held in low esteem by other group members and motivates one to win their place within the group or to disengage to minimize cost of conflicts.
+Shame is associated with being held in low esteem by other group members and motivates one to win their place within the group or to disengage to minimize the cost of conflicts.
 Whereas guilt originates from a care-providing system, which motives one to avoid harming others and make reparations when there is perceived harm (Beall & Tracy, 2020; Gilbert, 2004).
 De Hooge (2014) proposed shame as a general sociometer monitoring the threat of being excluded from the group, which motivates affiliative behaviors in many circumstances.
-Therefore, public exposure of wrongdoing or unethical behavior can induce greater sense of shame as it increases one’s risk of exclusion by the group but not guilt because the perceived harm of one’s act is not conditioned on public exposure.
+Therefore, public exposure of wrongdoing or unethical behavior can induce a greater sense of shame as it increases one’s risk of exclusion by the group but not guilt because the perceived harm of one’s act is not conditioned on public exposure.